jokla/CarND-LaneLines-P1/writeup.md

 #**Finding Lane Lines on the Road**

----

-o
-The goal of this project is to make a pipeline that finds lane lines on the road.

 [//]: # (Image References)

 [image1]: ./examples/grayscale.jpg "Grayscale"
+[original]: .test_images/solidWhiteRight.jpg

 ---
+# Overview:

+The goal of this project is to make a pipeline that finds lane lines on the road using Python and OpenCV.

+![alt text][original]

+---

 ### Reflection

+###1.
+Describe your pipeline.

 ![alt text][image1]